dzivkovi/gcp-challenge-labs/docs/monitor-and-log-with-gco.md

 We're given some tips.
 We're told that:

-1. The startup script for the Compute Instance is in the Compute Instance metadata key called startup_script.
+1. The startup script for the Compute Instance is in the Compute Instance metadata key called `startup_script`.
 2. The Compute Instance must have the Cloud Monitoring agent installed and the Go application requires environment variables to be configured with the Google Cloud project, the instance ID, and the compute engine zone.
-1. The Video Queue length monitoring Go application writes the queue length metric data to a metric called custom.googleapis.com/opencensus/my.videoservice.org/measure/input_queue_size associated with the gce_instance resource type.
+1. The Video Queue length monitoring Go application writes the queue length metric data to a metric called `custom.googleapis.com/opencensus/my.videoservice.org/measure/input_queue_size` associated with the gce_instance resource type.
 1. To create the custom log based metric, the easiest filter to use is the advanced filter query textPayload=~"file_format\: ([4,8]K).*".
 That is a regular expression that matches all Cloud Operations events for the two high resolution video formats you are interested in.
 You can use the same regular expression and configure labels in the metric definition, which creates a separate time series for each of the two high resolution formats.
-1. You must use the name provided for the custom log based metric that monitors the rate at which high resolution videos are processed: Custom Metric Name.
+1. You must use the name provided for the custom log based metric that monitors the rate at which high resolution videos are processed: `Custom Metric Name`.

 # My Solution